Contact or visit us

 Students who choose to interfere with the rights of other members of the community will be referred to the Student Conduct System.

-Individuals wishing to file a complaint against a current Nebraska Wesleyan student for an alleged violation of the NWU Code of Student Conduct should do so by completing a Student Conduct System Complaint Form or by reporting to studentconduct [at] nebrwesleyan.edu (Janelle Andreini,) the Assistant Dean for Student Success and Campus Community.
+Individuals wishing to file a complaint against a current Nebraska Wesleyan student for an alleged violation of the NWU Code of Student Conduct should do so by completing a Student Conduct System Complaint Form or by reporting to kbolling [at] nebrwesleyan.edu (Kevin Bollinger), Director of Student Integrity and Campus Community.

-Alleged violations of the Code of Student Conduct involving sexual violence, including sexual assault, stalking and domestic or dating violence must immediately be reported to the Title IX Coordinator for Lincoln students, nsutliff [at] nebrwesleyan.edu (Natasha Sutliff), or the Title IX Coordinator for Omaha students, aharriso [at] nebrwesleyan.edu (Amy Harrison), and will be addressed utilizing the NWU Sexual Misconduct and Harassment Policy.
+Alleged violations of the Code of Student Conduct involving sexual violence, including sexual assault, stalking and domestic or dating violence should be reported to nmoreno [at] nebrwesleyan.edu (Natasha Moreno), Title IX and Sexual Misconduct Officer, and will be addressed utilizing NWU sexual harassment and sexual misconduct policies.

 The University takes a developmental approach to student conduct, with an expectation of responsible and appropriate behavior.
 We ask that students …